This article originally appeared on VICE Canada.

-The October date will allow for a grace period for the provinces to get their retail schemes together.
+The October date allows for a grace period for provinces to get their retail stores together.

 “This is an historic milestone for progressive policy in Canada as we shift our approach to cannabis.
 This legislation will help protect our youth from the risks of cannabis while keeping profits out of the hands of criminals and organized crime,” she tweeted.

 However, she cautioned that until the laws change, it is still illegal to buy and consume recreational weed.